raekw0n/EVE-ESI-SSO/README.md

     - scope=`<space-delimited-scopes>`
     - state=`<random-string>`

-2. After the user logs in as a specific character the SSO sends a GET request to the callback URL provided containing a one use only authorization code that expires in 5 minutes.
+2. After the user logs in as a specific character EVE SSO sends a GET request to the callback URL provided containing a one use only authorization code that expires in 5 minutes.

 3. The callback url calls the `SsoController`'s `callback()` method which in turn calls the `EsiAuthClient`'s `callback()`,